WebKit/Speedometer/resources/tentative/newssite/news-next/README.md

 # The Daily Broadcast

+> **_NOTE:_**  This is not a typical use-case for Next.js and we encourage developers to follow the [official documentation](https://vercel.com/docs) for recommended usage of the framework.

 This app is a news-site built with [Next.js](https://nextjs.org/).
 It utilizes the [News Site Template](https://github.com/flashdesignory/news-site-template) as the basis for styling and functionality.

-Due to technical constraints, this project's build step uses [static html export](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports).
+Since Speedometer expects static files for all apps included, this project's build step uses [static html export](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports).
+<br>Which this implementation, some features of Next.js are not available and therefore ommited to ensure compatibility with Speedometer.

 ## Local Development